Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

-As we see, not only is this function responsible for parsing, it also, contrary to what its name suggests, performs the inititilization steps specified by the command line arguments.
+As we see, not only is this function responsible for parsing, it also, contrary to what its name suggests, performs the initialization steps specified by the command line arguments.
 Anything could have gone wrong here.
-Below is a quick survery of the command line options:
+Below is a quick survey of the command line options:
 * _ObjectDirectory_.
 Csrss calls NtCreateDirectoryObject() with whatever name follows the equal sign ("\Windows" in our case) supplied as a parameter.
 * _SharedSection_ determines the sizes of system-wide and desktop heaps as well as the heap for non-interactive Windows entities such as services, according to [this article](https://www.ibm.com/support/knowledgecenter/en/SSZJPZ_11.7.0/com.ibm.swg.im.iis.productization.iisinfsv.install.doc/topics/wsisinst_config_winreg.html).
 * _Windows_, an "On/Off" switch, only determines how an integer CSRSRV!SessionFirstProcessImageType is initialized (here Windows 10 and ReactOS diverge) and does not generate any erros.
 * _ServerDll_ entries specify dlls to load.
-I will ellaborate on their role later.
+I will elaborate on their role later.
 * _MaxRequestThreads_ value is simply recorded in CSRSRV!CsrMaxApiRequestThreads variable, so it should not cause any issues.
 * _ProfileControl_ and _SubSystemType_ seem to be ignored.